Ten things compliance officers need to do in 2018

 - enhancing the powers of EU financial intelligence units and facilitating their cooperation;

-- ensuring centralised national bank and payment account registers or central data retrieval systems in all member states;
+- ensuring centralized national bank and payment account registers or central data retrieval systems in all member states;

 - tackling terrorist financing risks linked to virtual currencies; and